ndsurgenor/moonshot/README.md

 # moonshot

-Moonshot (stylised as 'moonshot') is a fictional establishment located on 23A East Street, Newtownards, Northern Ireland.
+Moonshot (stylised in lowercase as 'moonshot') is an web application built for the sharing and discussion around amateur astrological phtography.

-This site has been designed to allow imagined customers the ability to access info regarding and place bookings with the restaurant, as well featuring an administrative area allowing restaurant managers to oversee the bookings of all users so that they can properly run the restaurant.
+This site has been designed to allow imagined users and visitors the ability to view photos uploaded by registered users of the site; registered users will also be able to create a personal profile and upvote/comment on other users posts.

 [LIVE LINK TO SITE](LINK TO BE ADDED)<br>
 [Link to API](LINK TO BE ADDED)<br>